Isola del Giglio: Main sights

 The island houses the remains of a Roman villa of Domitius Ahenobarbus (1st-2nd century AD), in the area of Giglio Porto (Giglio port).
 No traces of the once existing Temple of Diana can be seen now.
 The church of San Pietro Apostolo in Giglio Castello (Giglio castle) has an ivory crucifix attributed to the sculptor Giambologna.

 The island is also the site of an Etruscan shipwreck dating back to the early Iron Age, c.
 600 BC.
 The cargo of the ship included copper and lead ingots, iron spits, amphorae and a Corinthian helmet.
 Even a wooden writing tablet with stylus was preserved.
 The finds are almost completely lost now.

-Transportation
+Transport

 Isola del Giglio is connected to Tuscany by ferries run by the shipping companies Toremar and Maregiglio, departing daily from Porto Santo Stefano.